 States parties to the treaty are, therefore, enjoined to take steps and measures to eliminate discrimination against women within their territories.
-Reaffirming the language of CEDAW, the African Women's Protocol requires states to remove practices that discriminate against women and urges states parties to take all appropriate steps to eliminate social and cultural patterns and practices that are discriminatory to women (African Union 2003: Art.
-2, which drew its inspiration from CEDAW, UN Committee on CEDAW 1980: art.
-2).
+Reaffirming the language of CEDAW, the Women's Protocol requires states to remove practices that discriminate against women and urges states parties to take all appropriate steps to eliminate social and cultural patterns and practices that are discriminatory to women.
 It defines discrimination against women widely to include:

-[Any] distinction, exclusion or restriction or any differential treatment based on sex and whose objectives or effects compromise or destroy the recognition, enjoyment or the exercise by women, regardless of their mental status, of human rights and fundamental freedoms in all spheres of life (African Union 2003: art.
-1).
+[Any] distinction, exclusion or restriction or any differential treatment based on sex and whose objectives or effects compromise or destroy the recognition, enjoyment or the exercise by women, regardless of their mental status, of human rights and fundamental freedoms in all spheres of life.

 These definitions are important in holding states accountable for failure to address cultural practices that may exacerbate maternal deaths.
 Apart from the fact that Nigeria has ratified both the CEDAW in 1985 and the Protocol to the African Charter on the Rights of Women in Africa in 2004, it has further ratified other human rights instruments such as the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights and the African Charter.
-The Committee on the Covenant on Economic Social and Cultural Rights (ESCR) has noted that states are to integrate a gender perspective in policies, laws and programmes in order to advance the rights of the citizens.
+The Committee on Covenant on Economic Social and Cultural Rights (ESCR) has noted that states are to integrate a gender perspective in policies, laws and programmes in order to advance the rights of the citizens.
 According to the Committee, a gender perspective recognizes that biological and socio-cultural factors play a significant role in influencing the health of men and women.
 It therefore urges states to proscribe discrimination in relation to health care services on various grounds including race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, physical or mental disability, health status (including HIV/AIDS), sexual orientation and civil, political, social or other status, which has the intention or effect of nullifying or impairing the equal enjoyment or exercise of the right to health.